moodoki/radical_sdk/README.md

 The radar data is a 3D array arranged slow_time, antenna, fast_time.

-`RadarFrame` encapsulates the necessary processing
+`RadarFrame` encapsulates the necessary processing and saves computation on subsequent calls as steps can be very expensive.

 ```python
 #skip